panaversity/learn-applied-generative-ai-fundamentals/14_gpts/02_panaversity_faq_gpt/readme.md

 Use the `git_to_pdf_converter` code to convert relevant GitHub repositories into PDFs.
 This code is provided in this repository and can be used locally with Docker and Poetry.
 ### **Upload Documents**
 Once the PDFs are generated, upload them to your custom GPT.
 Ensure that the GPT is configured to prioritize information from these documents.

+### ***Configure GPT Instructions***
+Provide proper instructions to your custom GPT as follows:
+- Document Priority
+- Avoid Hallucination
+- Avoid Irrelevant Information

-The instructions for the GPT are included in the instructions.txt file in this directory.
+The full instructions for the GPT are included in the instructions.txt file in this directory.